MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 ## Quantinuum

 [Quantinuum](https://www.quantinuum.com/) uses a credit system that charges each job depending on the number of operations in the job, and the number of shots you run.
-The usage units are *H-System Quantum Credits (HQCs)* for jobs submitted to System Model H1 quantum computers, Powered by Quantinuum, and emulator HQCs (eHQCs) for jobs submitted to System Model H1 emulators.
+The usage units are *H-System Quantum Credits (HQCs)* for jobs submitted to quantum computers and emulator HQCs (eHQCs) for jobs submitted to emulators.

 > [!NOTE]
 > Do not confuse the Quantinuum HQCs with the Azure Quantum credits.
 Quantinuum HQCs are a usage unit defined by the provider to track the usage and quotas of their targets.